CTOBGH/signum/docs/standard.md

 ## 3. Signum Label Categories

 ### 3.1 Overview
-* Signum utilise 5 levels of labelling to distinguish content, below are the levels and their purpose.
+* Signum utilises 5 levels of labelling to distinguish content, below are the levels and their purpose.

 ### 3.2 Level 0: Human (H)
 * **Definition:** Content created primarily through human intellect and effort without substantive use of generative AI tools for the core creation.
-* **Criteria:** Human generated content with no AI assisted tooling.
+* **Criteria:** The core concept, structure, and execution of the content must originate from human intellect, creativity, skill, and effort, without substantive generative AI contribution to the core creation.
 * **Examples:** Manually written articles, human-shot photographs, hand-coded software (using non-AI tools).
 * **Clarifications:** Use of spellcheck, grammar tools, basic photo filters, standard programming libraries does not disqualify.